 Step 8: Assemble the front of your structure.
 Do not add screws until you have everything adjusted how you would like them.
 First add your K boards by sliding in the T brackets and adding the studs.
 Then build your door assembly.
 Attach your door assembly using the hinges you purchased.
-Attach hinges to the K boards so the doors swing together like barn doors.
+Attach them to the left or right K board depending on if you would like a left or right swinging door.
 There may be a small gap on either side of the door - this is designed so that if you purchase a non-flush hinge - the door will still open and close.
 If you do not wish to have a gap, you can cut your door assembly boards slightly larger for that or adjust the K boards to compensate.
 Finally measure and cut your E boards - these might be a slightly different length if you have adjusted the door assembly or K boards at all.
 Securely fasten everything with screws once you feel everything is adjusted and in place how you would like it.
 Please see the front elevation diagram below.